 After clicking the Install button, Let's Encrypt will either add a DNS TXT record on its own (if Plesk server is authoritative DNS for the domain) or will provide with the instructions on how to add this record (if DNS is managed by an external server):

 After completing with DNS configuring and the DNS TXT

 _acme-challenge.<domain> record resolves properly, click the Continue button to issue the certificate.

-This iteration of Let's Encrypt wildcard certificate has several limitations:
+Note: This iteration of Let's Encrypt wildcard certificate has several limitations:

 To apply it to subdomains, go to Hosting Settings of each subdomain and chose the new wildcard Let's Encrypt certificate in the Certificate drop-down menu.